Skip to navigation Skip to content

 • using self service options

-• in writing by letter or fax
+• in exceptional circumstances, in writing by letter or fax

 Notification customers with continuous employment income can advise of changes using self service options.
 Customers can: